d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   `sweeprolog-highlight-holes' to nil.

-  To jump to the next hole in a `sweeprolog-mode' buffer, use the command `C-c C-i' (`M-x sweeprolog-forward-hole').
+  To jump to the next hole in a `sweeprolog-mode' buffer, use the command `M-x sweeprolog-forward-hole', bound by default to `C-c TAB' (or `C-c C-i').
 This command sets up the region to cover the next hole after point leaving the cursor at right after the hole.
-To jump to the previous hole instead, call `sweeprolog-forward-hole' with a negative prefix argument (`C-- C-c C-i').
+To jump to the previous hole instead, use `sweeprolog-backward-hole' or call `sweeprolog-forward-hole' with a negative prefix argument (`C-- C-c TAB').

+  When the minor mode `sweeprolog-forward-hole-on-tab-mode' is enabled, the `TAB' key is bound to a command moves to the next hole when called in a properly indented line (otherwise it indents the line).
+This makes moving between holes in the buffer easier since `TAB' can be used instead of `C-c TAB' in most cases.
+To enable this mode in a Prolog buffer, type `M-x sweeprolog-forward-hole-on-tab-mode-map'.
+  This step can be automated by adding `sweeprolog-forward-hole-on-tab-mode' to `sweeprolog-mode-hook':

+  ┌────
+  │ (add-hook 'sweeprolog-mode-hook #'sweeprolog-forward-hole-on-tab-mode) └────

   To “fill” a hole marked by one of the aforementioned commands, type `C-w' (`M-x kill-region') to kill the region and remove the